mvccore/ext-form/README.md

 		- tel (only to clean not allowed chars in phone number)
 		- ZIP code (to check international ZIP code form)
 	- extended numeric fields:
-		- number (min., max. and step)
+		- number (integer or float, min., max. and step)
-		- integer (min., max. and step)
-		- float (min., max. and step)
 		- range (min., max. and step)
 	- extended selection fields:
 		- checkbox - checked
-		- value in options - for selects, country selects, checkbox group and radios
+		- value in options (check if submitted value exists in options or not, for selects, country selects, checkbox group and radios)
-		- min./max. selected options
+		- min./max. options selected
+		- hexadecimal non-transparent color
+	- extended date fields:
+		- date - if date has correct format and check min. max. and step
+		- datetime, time, week and month validators are extended from date validator
-	- special
+	- extended file field
-		- EU company ID/VAT ID
+		- files validator to check everything possible in uploaded file(s) (by magic bytes and more)
 - custom js/css assets for any field type
-	- possible to render immediately after form HTML body
+	- possible to render immediately after form HTML body (by default)
-	- possible to render as external linked file by custom renderer or custom response appender
+	- possible to render as external linked file by custom renderer or custom response appending script/solution
-- error messages - stored in session only for one hook
+- error messages - stored in session only for one form submit
 - loading default values or previous submit values from session
-- clearing session after submitting
+- possible to optionally clear session after submitting
-- declarating error url, success url (next step url for special developer implementations)
+- declarating error url, success url (previous and next step url for special developer implementations)
+- possibility to define for any submit button custom form result state to recognize what to do next
 - templates rendering automaticly or by custom template
 	- naturaly rendered form has each control in empty div
 	- rendered custom template shoud have any content and CSRF tokens are creted automaticly by `$form->RenderFormBegin();`
-	- any complex form control shoud have also it's own custom template
+	- any complex form control could have also it's own custom template
 	- any form or control template has automaticly asigned properties from it's local `$this` context and original `$controller->View` from controller passed into form `__construct();` is asigned into `$this->View`.
-- every visible form shoud be translated by configured translator callable
+- every visible form shoud be translated by configured translator callable into form instance
-- form have build-in language property (for translator) and locale for advanced fields and validators
+- form have build-in language property (for translator) and locale property for advanced fields and validators
 - posibility to extend build-in javascripts by checkout and extend: "[**mvccore/ext-form-js**](https://github.com/mvccore/ext-form-js)"

 ## Examples